stacksjs/ts-pkgx/docs/packages/luaorg.md

 This package depends on:

 - `gnu.org/readline`
+- `freedesktop.org/pkg-config`

 ## Related Packages

-These packages work well with lua:
+These packages work well with lua.org:

 - [`luarocks.org`](luarocksorg.md) - LuaRocks is the package manager for the Lua programming language.